Graduate Financial Aid

 Financial Aid Code of Conduct

-The following Code of Conduct was last updated by the National Association of Student Financial Aid Administrators (NASFAA) Board of Directors in March 2014.
-Subject to enforcement procedures that go into effect July 1, 2015, institutional members of NASFAA will ensure that:
+The following Code of Conduct was last updated by a vote from the National Association of Student Financial Aid Administrators (NASFAA) Board of Directors in November 2020, and published in January 2021.
+Subject to enforcement procedures that went into effect July 1, 2015, NASFAA institutional members will ensure that:

-- If a preferred lender list is provided, it will be compiled without prejudice and for the sole benefit of the students attending the institution.
+2. If a preferred lender list is provided, it will be compiled without prejudice and for the sole benefit of the students attending the institution.
 The information included about lenders and loan terms will be transparent, complete, and accurate.
-The complete process through which preferred lenders are selected will be fully and publically disclosed.
+The complete process through which preferred lenders are selected will be fully and publicly disclosed.
 Borrowers will not be auto-assigned to any particular lender.

-- Institutional award notifications and/or other institutionally provided materials shall include the following:
+3. Institutional financial aid offers and/or other institutionally provided materials shall include the following:

 Non-Federal Loans